msillano/tuyaDAEMON/tuyaDAEMON/README.md

 _TuyaDAEMON's goal is to integrate the entire Tuya ecosystem into node-red, and not just to control some devices, creating a new level of abstraction that includes both Tuya-cloud and all possible custom extensions._

-TuyaDAEMON isolates your IOT **custom application** from all details of _tuya/node-red data and commands exchanges_:
+TuyaDAEMON isolates your IOT **custom application** from all details of _device data and commands exchanges_:
 - do not require user hacking in any Tuya or custom device.
-- allows bidirectional exchanges to/from _any Tuya or custom device and Tuya-cloud_.
+- allows bidirectional exchanges to/from _any Tuya or custom device or Tuya-cloud_.
-- decodes and transforms incominig data  to _standard units_.
+- decodes and transforms incoming data to _standard units_.
 - manages all codifications and checks before sending your _commands to devices_
 - tuyaDAEMON is 'open' by design:
     - updates the `global.tuyastatus` structure (_device:property:value_) with all status messages from all controlled devices.
     - logs all commands and events in the mySQL` 'tuyathome:messages'` table
-    - offerts complete MQTT and HTTP REST interfaces
+    - offers complete MQTT and HTTP REST interfaces
-- uses _frendly names_ for all devices and properties, in any language
+- uses _friendly names_ for all devices and properties, in any language

 ### IMPLEMENTATION

  To interact low-level with _Tuya devices_ I chose [`node-red-contrib-tuya-smart-device`](https://github.com/vinodsr/node-red-contrib-tuya-smart-device), which uses [tuyapi](https://github.com/codetheweb/tuyapi), the most interesting software on **tuya<=>node-red** integration that I have found.
  They do their job well, but there are some limitations:

-  1) The capabilities of the Tuya communication are very variable for different devices: e.g. I have found very few devices that respond to `schema` request, and found cases where the data exchanges are not MQTT (e.g. infrared universal control).
+  1) The capabilities of the Tuya communication are very variable for different devices: e.g. I have found very few devices that respond to `schema` requests, and found cases where the data exchanges are not MQTT (e.g. infrared universal control).

-  2) Some devices are unreachables: **TuyAPI** does not support some sensors due to the fact that they only connect to the network when their state changes.
-They are usually battery powered WiFi devices ([see note](https://github.com/codetheweb/tuyapi#-notes)).
+  2) Some devices are unreachable: **TuyAPI** does not support some sensors because they only connect to the network when their state changes.
+They are usually battery-powered WiFi devices ([see note](https://github.com/codetheweb/tuyapi#-notes)).

  3) _Tuya devices_ can update their own firmware version via **OTA**: for the user, this is an investment guarantee, but it can introduce problems when the software (`tuyapi` and `tuya-smart-device`) is not updated: some device messages can't be decoded (see [issue#17](https://github.com/vinodsr/node-red-contrib-tuya-smart-device/issues/27)).

- 4) Tuyapi sometimes finds an error message from devices: `"json obj data unvalid"`: the source of this is not clear (see [issue#246](https://github.com/codetheweb/tuyapi/issues/246)), maybe a catch-all error message, but the best interpretation is "_the required operation is not available_".
+ 4) Tuyapi sometimes finds an error message from devices: `"json obj data invalid"`: the source of this is not clear (see [issue#246](https://github.com/codetheweb/tuyapi/issues/246)), maybe a catch-all error message, but the best interpretation is "_the required operation is not available_".

  5) Each _Tuya device_ can only make a limited number of simultaneous MQTT connections.
-This number, which differs from device to device, can be low: in this case the device will close the tuyaDEAMON connection when one or more apps (smartLife, Tuya smart, google home ...) are active.
+This number, which differs from device to device, can be low: in this case, the device will close the tuyaDEAMON connection when one or more apps (smartLife, Tuya smart, google home ...) are active.
 Fortunately, I only found a few devices with very low potential connections.

- _To manage such a rapidly changing environment, I choose to use a data structure in **tuyaDAEMON** to describe individual devices and single datapoint capabilities, so that all operations that are actually not managed or bogous can be intercepted and not sent to the device, giving stable and reliable operations with no surprises.
+ _To manage such a rapidly changing environment, I choose to use a data structure in **tuyaDAEMON** to describe individual devices and single datapoint capabilities, so that all operations that are actually not managed or bogus can be intercepted and not sent to the device, giving stable and reliable operations with no surprises.
 And if the evolution of the SW offers us new features, it is easy to update the behavior of tuyaDAEMON._

  _To enable HI-LEVEL communications with Tuya-cloud you must use the [tuyaTRIGGER module](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaTRIGGER) which uses an alternative communication mechanism with the devices._
 _This allows [fast and reliable](https://github.com/msillano/tuyaDAEMON/wiki/tuyaTRIGGER-info) two-way communication of commands and events even with all devices not reachable via MQTT from the `tuyapi` library (WiFi sensors, IR controls, etc.)._

 _**The use of tuyaDAEMON CORE + tuyaTRIGGER guarantees the user that in any case all Tuya devices can be integrated.**_

+_"fake" devices_ can be implemented with specialized flows, to handle custom (non-Tuya) devices.
+In many cases, the required interface is a simple protocol adapter, as in the case of [MQTT devices](https://github.com/msillano/tuyaDAEMON/wiki/custom-device--MQTT-'Ozone_PDMtimer'-case-study) or in the case of the [PM detector](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'PM-detector':-case-study), a device using the USB-COM interface.

 ### applications
 _tuyaDEAMON is a powerful [event processor](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-as-event-processor) with a rich framework for IoT, offering to the power user many ways to implement their own projects:_

 1. users can add new functionalities, i.e. new tasks, building more js SW only devices, to cover the sector of interest (see [_system](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-_system), it adds, among other things, text-to-speech capabilities to tuyaDAEMON).
-2. users can add any not-Tuya hardware device, with a simple node-red interface flow (see [PM_detector](https://github.com/msillano/tuyaDAEMON/wiki/custom-device-'PM-detector':-case-study), [433 MHz gateway](https://github.com/msillano/tuyaDAEMON/wiki/case-study:-433-MHz-weather-station))
+2. users can add any not-Tuya hardware device, with a simple node-red interface flow (see [433 MHz gateway](https://github.com/msillano/tuyaDAEMON/wiki/case-study:-433-MHz-weather-station)).
 3. users can design and build new devices derived from existing ones, in OO style (see [OO devices](https://github.com/msillano/tuyaDAEMON/wiki/ver.-2.0--milestones#oo-devices) and [watering_sys](https://github.com/msillano/tuyaDAEMON/wiki/derived-device-'watering_sys':-case-study))
 4. users can build inside tuyaDAEMON ['chains' (meta-programming)](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-as-event-processor#share-and-command-chains) using existing tasks to get the required event-driven behavior: tests, delays, sequences, repetions and fork of tasks  are simple to implement in JSON  + js (example: [system.beep_loop](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-as-event-processor#iteration)).
 5. the entire tuyaDAEMON engine can be integrated into any larger user project using the favorite interface: node-red or MQTT or HTTP REST or database.